anderpups/cmes_v2_scripts/README.md

    *Still working on this for now do the following*

    Create a file at `/etc/NetworkManager/system-connections/cmes-hotspot.nmconnection` with the below info.
+This assumes the user running the script is `cmes`.

    *Needs to have stricter permissions*